digitalrebar/provision/doc/arch/provision.rst

   - **context/name**, which is the name of the Context that should be used to run Tasks for the Machine the Action was invoked with.

-  This action should cause the Engine to start a new execution context based on the Image, and arrange for `drpcli processjobs` to be called with the following environment variables set:
+  This action causes the Engine to start a new execution context based on the Image, and arrange for `drpcli processjobs` to be called with the following environment variables set:

   - **RS_UUID**: the UUID of the Machine the Action was invoked with.